You can install, update, repair, or uninstall Workbench.

 Windows Operating System

 Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019

 Both 32-bit and 64-bit versions are supported.
 You are no longer asked to choose a version, as Workbench determines the most appropriate version at runtime.

 To install and run Workbench, you must have administrator access to the machine.

 64-bit system: 512 MB or more

 32-bit system: 512 MB

-250 MB minimum, 2 GB recommended (though more may be required depending on the amount of data in your jobs)
+250 MB - 2 GB for application files and logs (though more may be required depending on the amount of data in your jobs)